cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

 This is a beta build of CyanogenMod 7 gingerbread by Technomancer TCMAN-dmg on freenode.net and irc.droid-life.com

-Bug reports: open issues at http://github.com/techomancer/android_device_samsung_galaxytab
+Bug reports: open issues at http://github.com/cm7sgt/android_device_samsung_galaxytab/issues

 This build is for beta testing, not for general consumption

 CREDITS

 See http://cmsgs.com for more info
-The github for CMSGS Tab is http://github.com/cmsgs
+The github for CMSGS Tab is http://github.com/cm7sgt

-It is based on great work of CM SGS team http://cmsgs.com
+It is based on great work of CyanogenMod and CM SGS/Teamhacksung http://cmsgs.com

 Thanks to codeworkx, coolya and noobnl and all beta testers.

 INSTALLATION

-Your Tab should be partitioned with P1_add_hidden
+Your Tab should be partitioned with gt-p1000_mr.pit
-It should have unsigned bootloaders that can load Euro ROMs Wipe your Tab (data, dbdata, cache)
+It should have Gingerbread bootloaders from JQ1.
-Flash it with heimdall (use simple flashme script for full flash) Or just flash zImage and factoryfs.ext4.

-For Google apps download latest HDPI apps for Gingerbread http://goo-inside.me/gapps/ and install using recovery.
+Please use Bell I9000 JK5 modem.bin for AT&T Tab, and JQ1 modem.bin for Euro tabs.
+I am not sure about T-mobile, try JQ1.

+To flash it, flash at least zImage and factoryfs.ext4 using Heimdall http://www.glassechidna.com.au/products/heimdall/ setup_fs should automatically reformat data,dbdata and cache to ext4 on first boot.
+If not please reboot to recovery and try wipe from recovery.

 Status
 Voice: OK